shalinishrivastav/KaShal-acne-detector/README.md

-# CNN-SVM Hybrid Acne Detection App
+# KaShal Acne Detection App

 A Flask web application that uses a hybrid CNN-SVM model to classify different types of acne from skin images.